 Dr. Barbara LeMaster

-Bachelor’s Degree: 1979, double major in Linguistics & Anthropology, U.C.
-Berkeley.
+BA double major in Linguistics & Anthropology, U.C.
+Berkeley, 1979

-Postdoctoral Fellowship: 1994, in Medical Anthropology, Department of Psychiatry and Biobehavioral Sciences, UCLA.
+Postdoctoral Fellowship in Medical Anthropology, Department of Psychiatry and Biobehavioral Sciences, UCLA, 1994

 My teaching and research interests are in issues of emergence and maintenance of ethnic, cultural, and gender identities in historical and ethnographic contexts, specifically examining the use of resistance and power in unequal social relationships.
 This includes an interest in general practices and discourses of social control, the dynamic interaction of disadvantaged people in situations of unequal social relationships.
 It also includes an interest in the effects of educational language policies on group structure and language use; and, an interest in the expression of gender, ethnicity, and cultural identity through language variation.
 My work involves descriptive linguistic and sociolinguistic analyses of Deaf sign languages, ethnographies of Deaf communities, and issues of gender socialization in schools.
 The contexts of my research are primarily in educational and community settings.